-Trump defends sharing 'terrorism' facts with Russians | The Japan Times
+Trump claims 'absolute right' to share info with Russia | The Japan Times

 A European security official said sharing sensitive information could dampen the trust between the United States and its intelligence sharing partners.
 “It wouldn’t likely stop partners from sharing life-saving intelligence with the Americans, but it could impact the trust that has been built, particularly if sharing such information exposes specific intelligence gathering methods,” said the official, who spoke on the condition of anonymity because the person was not authorized to speak about such intelligence sharing.

 The Royal Court in Jordan said that King Abdullah II was to speak by telephone with Trump later Tuesday.

 The revelation also prompted cries of hypocrisy.
 Trump spent the campaign arguing that his opponent, former Secretary of State Hillary Clinton, should be locked up for careless handling of classified information.

 Secretary of State Rex Tillerson also disputed the report.
 He said Trump discussed a range of subjects with the Russians, including “common efforts and threats regarding counter-terrorism.”
 The nature of specific threats was discussed, he said, but not sources, methods or military operations.